Homosexuality in English football: By players

+In August 2023, player Aaron Ramsdale, whose brother is gay, said he would begin calling out homophobia in the sport.

 Coming out publicly

-Arguments have been made for and against gay male players to come out publicly.
+Arguments have been made for and against gay and bisexual male players to come out publicly.

-Privacy issues
+Barriers

 Figures such as agent Max Clifford have advised gay players to keep their sexuality a secret for the sake of their careers, saying that to be openly gay would potentially damage their playing prospects.
 This would also apply abroad, where even if accepted in England a gay player might face a new barrier if he wished to play in a country less accepting of homosexuality.
 Coming out would undoubtedly bring a gay player abuse from the terraces, and perhaps elsewhere too; this would affect some players more than others.

 Tony Cascarino recommended that gay players keep their sexuality secret.

 "It's a very sad state of affairs.
 But it's a fact that homophobia in football is as strong now as it was 10 years ago.
 If you'd asked me in 2000 whether I thought we'd have a famous, openly gay footballer by 2010 I would have said yes.

 — Max Clifford says why he would and has advised gay players to stay closeted.

 The reaction to Justin Fashanu after he publicly came out may set a worrying precedent for those considering whether to publicly announce their sexuality.

 "Would a player mind if he found out a team-mate was gay?
 Probably.
 Players wouldn't want to be left alone with him, they wouldn't want to shower with him.
 Before you rush to criticise, would you find it acceptable for a man to walk around a women's dressing-room?
 More importantly, team-mates would be self-conscious around the player.
 The sexual banter would develop an uncomfortable edge if it continued.
 It is an undesirable scenario for a manager, since an uneasy and divided squad is not a recipe for success.
 A gay player himself would probably feel equally ill-at-ease.
 Dressing-rooms are like perverted nudist camps.
 Immature, wild places, little self-contained states where the normal rules of common decency and acceptable behaviour do not apply.
 Sexual activity and bodily functions are props players use for pranks and banter."

 — Former Republic of Ireland international Tony Cascarino expresses a gay player's worst fears and believes that football dressing rooms are not mature enough to accept gay players.